whistler585/docker-cacti/README.md

 for configuration :

-docker-bash container-id   ==> to access the container ...
+docker exec -it container-id /bin/bash   ==> to access the container ...